 School Waste Reduction

 Whether you are a school district administrator concerned about increases in solid waste disposal costs, a recycling-conscious teacher or student, or a city/county recycling coordinator working with your local school district, setting up or improving an existing school waste reduction program can benefit everyone involved.
-Furthermore, in many cases, school recycling is now a state requirement.
+Additionally, in most cases, school recycling is a state requirement for traditional recyclables as well as for organic wastes.

 - California Law Regarding Mandatory Recycling